 --> new for the 2019-20 season <--

-USA Hockey has mandated that all skill instructors will need to provide evidence that they have completed SafeSport training and the MAHA background screening
+USA Hockey has mandated that all skill instructors will need to provide evidence that they have completed SafeSport training and the USA Hockey National Background Screening

-Skill instructors who are current members of USA Hockey as a player or coach can use their USA Hockey membership number to register for SafeSport training and submitting the MAHA background screening.
+Skill instructors who are current members of USA Hockey as a player or coach can use their USA Hockey membership number to register for SafeSport training and submitting the USA Hockey National Background Screening.

 Those not currently a member of USA Hockey, can become a member here using the volunteer code and their will be no cost.